jeremybatesDC/vueGridBaseballCard/README.md

 indicate whether a field can have its font manipulated
 math: computed.
 Grab an array by refs if necessary and tally those bitches.
 Can we have only a column recalcute as opposed to the whole table?
 Yes the watch could be scoped to a an array of only that column's cells

-the way to make a mask is via computed and watchers, set/get after considering it, i donT think i need a table plugin.
+the way to make a mask is via computed and watchers, set/get.
+No need for a mask plugin. and, after considering it, i donT think i need a table plugin.
 If I can properly tag columns then doing math on them shouldnT take any special code really.
 It would just be a formula, and probably use the Computed method

-need a close button for the focus UI.
-What if it were a label that brought focus back up one landmark level?

--- prob should be only 1 text slider (teleport might be needed) -- text slider styles shouldnT inherit from parent (except for maybe positioning in some cases ) -- refactor card header
+-- refactor card header
 -- refactor input styling -- too much redundancy.
 See header.
 -- save font-variation-settings to CSS vars to can easily reuse somethin like "tallest thinnest"